xhteam/tools-motodev/README.md

 # Contributing

-Proteus is based off the open source plugins from MotoDev Studio and Android Development Tools.
+Andmore based off the open source plugins from MotoDev Studio and Android Development Tools.
 This is a fork of those plugins.
 The goal is to enhance the Google ADT plugins to provide additional features and functionality that ADT currently does not provide.